gleicon/ebook_cto_field_guide/index.md

 People have to feel **purpose** to perform well.
 They should feel that they belong to something and feel that whoever is leading supports and works to keep them safe.
 Safe as in "if you own it we have your back".
 Safety in terms of expressing what they think, support when trying and failing, getting rid of jerks and coaching everyone to be a potential leader.

 **Purpose** is not only collecting their salary or vesting stock — this is good and necessary as much as impact on their industry and for themselves.
 But growing up, saving money, helping people to move on their careers, make successful products and get better.
 All of this is subjective and very particular but impossible to ignore.
-Learning what is the purpose of each person on your team is necessary.
+Learning what is the purpose of each person on your team is necessary for your own growth.
+Have empathy.

 #### Team culture